 The challenges are created by the children in order to help them develop life skills.

 When we intervene too soon as parents, our children never get the opportunity to work through issues on their own, and they recur.

-This is typically a good moment to delve into STRENGTHs after you’ve connected with your perfectionist child and suggested some choices the youngster CAN DO instead.
+This is typically a good moment to delve into STRENGTHs after you’ve connected with your perfectionist child and suggested some choices the child CAN DO instead.

-This is where you may assist your youngster in recognizing their own inner brilliance.
+This is where you may assist your child in recognizing their own inner brilliance.
 And here’s the greatest part: when you name a STRENGTH for a child, it determines their future activities.

 The child can recognize it in himself.

 When your compliment is accompanied by a comment, such as, “Look, this was a tremendous challenge for you.”
 And you took a breather, tried again, and completed it precisely way you wanted – that demonstrates problem-solving and perseverance.”

 Other suggestions for naming a STRENGTH for a perfectionist child include: